wernerdweight/api-auth-go/README.md

 By default, all clients and users have access to all paths.
 You can enable scoped access model by setting `UseScopeAccessModel` to `true` in `Client` and/or `User` configuration (see below).

 If enabled, the authenticator will also (apart from api credentials) check the defined client/user scope using configured checker (if no checker is explicitly configured, the default `PathChecker` is used).
 This way, different ApiClients/Users can have different privileges.

+Please note that if you enable scoped access model, even the built-in routes (e.g. `/registration/request` or `/token/generate`) need to be explicitly allowed in the scope.

 ```go
 package main